UHS is proud to have a large team of chaplains available to support patients, their friends and families and our hospital staff.

 - Chaplains are employed by the Trust and are bound by Trust policies, their profession’s code of conduct and healthcare chaplaincy standards.
 They are also required to have accreditation from the faith group they represent.

-- We are normally assisted by a number of excellent spiritual care volunteers, but these may not be on site during times of high infection.
+- We are assisted by a number of excellent spiritual care volunteers.